Raymw1/Birthdays50/README.md

 ### Add birthdays

-In the index page, you shall be able to add birthdays of anyone you want.
+On the index page, you shall be able to add the birthdays of anyone you want.
 You need to write the name of the person, assuming that you didn't use it yet, with a minimum of 3 letters.
 Then, you need to add the day of the person's birthday.
 And, finally, you just need to add the month of the person's birthday.
 Be sure to provide a valid day!
-After that, the birthday added shall be displayed in your screen, where you can see the name, day and month of the person.
-If you want to remove any of these, you just need to click in the button, that is on the right side of the birthday.
+After that, the birthday added shall be displayed on your screen, where you can see the name, day, and month of the person.
+If you want to remove any of these, you just need to click on the button, that is on the right side of the birthday.

 ### Share birthdays

-In the share page, you can select birthdays that you want to share to other people.
-In the end of the form, you just need to put the receiver username in platform.
+On the share page, you can select birthdays that you want to share with other people.
+At the end of the form, you just need to put the receiver username on the platform.
 Be sure that the username is already registered!

 ### Receive birthdays

-In the friends page, it will be displayed in your screen, the birthdays that other people shared with you.
-You will see the username of the person that have sent to you, and below, the birthdays they have sent.
+On the friends page, it will be displayed on your screen, the birthdays that other people shared with you.
+You will see the username of the person that has sent to you, and below, the birthdays they have sent.
 When you want, you can remove those you don't want anymore.

 ---
 ### Do you want to collaborate?